coder-txane/coder-txane/README.md

-# Hey there, I'm Toané👋🏾 A creative developer with a love for design and front-end development.
+# I'm Toané👋🏾 A Creative Developer with a love for design and front-end development.

 ## 🌱 **My Journey**